measuresforjustice/textricator/README.md

 _Textricator_ is a tool to extract text from documents and generate structured data.

+If you have a bunch of PDFs with the same format (or one big, consistently formatted PDF) and you want to extract the data to CSV or JSON, _Textricator_ can help!
+It can even work on OCR'ed documents!

 _Textricator_ is released under the
 [GNU Affero General Public License Version 3](https://www.gnu.org/licenses/agpl-3.0.en.html).